Coronavirus (COVID-19) Information

 Use this tool to determine your COVID-19 vaccine distribution phase.

 While the vaccine supply is limited it is necessary to prioritize who receives it, with people who are at highest risk of getting the virus or becoming seriously ill receiving it first.
-The state has worked with a group of stakeholders and followed federal guidance to develop a vaccine distribution plan
+The state has worked with a group of stakeholders and followed federal guidance to develop a vaccine distribution plan.

 There are usually mild to moderate side effects from the COVID-19 vaccine.
 The most common side effect caused by the vaccine includes pain at the site where the vaccine was given, which is in the arm.
 Other side effects may include a headache, fever, chills or muscle aches.
-Anyone receiving the vaccine needs to utilize the v-safe system as well as report any adverse
+Anyone receiving the vaccine needs to utilize the v-safe system as well as report any adverse reactions.

 ^ Back to Top